PART ONE

 Yes, all have an annual fee.
 No, there is no way to avoid the fees.
 Yes, bad credit makes things expensive.
 No, you don't have to keep the accounts forever.
 Yes, you can cancel and get your deposit back.
 No, there are no free silver bullets.
 Yes, this is a silver bullet, but silver costs money.
 Yes, politicians want you to spend, spend, spend.
 No, they don't care about savings.
 Yes, the economy will be fine if you save $1,000 rather than buying something with it.

 Find out what effect getting one credit card will have on your score by using the myFICO.com score simulators (Equifax and TransUnion only).
 If you are concerned that getting three at once will lower your score (or won't increase it as much) in the short term, then get one at a time and check your score after they show up on your credit report.
 If you're trying to increase your credit score to buy a house, and you want it to go up immediately, get real.
-You can't buy a credit history (at least not anymore).
+You can't buy a real credit history (and buying a fake one is getting harder).
 It takes time.
 That's why they call it a history.

 WARNING